thunderrabbit/robnugen-journal-entries/2021/07/20quite-closer-to-having-journal-entries-in-old-format.md

 I just about think we can skip installation of a full Markdown parser and just do it with some Perl magic because I haven't used that much markdown magic..

+##### 09:44

+For the past 30 minutes I have been trying to get the above changes since this morning to be applied to the other repo, which has the same file, but different repo history.

+I tried `git format-patch` (oh that reminds me of another markdown thing I need to do for backticks..)

+But when I try to apply the patch to the other repo, it keeps saying

+    [canyonville]$ git am 0001-what.patch
+    Applying: what
+    error: 2021/07/20quite-closer-to-having-journal-entries-in-old-format.md: does not exist in index Patch failed at 0001 what
+    Use 'git am --show-current-patch' to see the failed patch When you have resolved this problem, run "git am --continue".
+    If you prefer to skip this patch, run "git am --skip" instead.
+    To restore the original branch and stop patching, run "git am --abort".

+As best I can tell, `2021/07/20quite-closer-to-having-journal-entries-in-old-format.md` DOES exist in index.